-To claim the cost of a work uniform, it needs to be unique and distinctive.
-For example, it contains your employer’s logo or is specific to your occupation, like chef’s pants or coloured safety vests.
+To be eligible for reimbursement for the purchase of a work uniform, it must be unique and distinguishable.
+It may, for example, bear your employer’s emblem or be tailored to your profession, such as chef’s pants or colored safety vests.

 Tools and other equipment

-- the money you paid for investment advice
+- the amount you spent for financial advice

-The ATO has more information about investment income deductions.
+The Australian Taxation Office (ATO) has further information on investment income deductions.

 Home office expenses

-The ATO has introduced a shortcut to make it easier to claim deductions if you’re working from home due to COVID-19.
+Due to COVID-19, the ATO has provided a shortcut to make it easier to claim deductions if you work from home.

-Instead of calculating costs for specific running expenses, you can now claim a rate of 80 cents per hour for all your running expenses.
-This covers the period from March 1 to June 30 2020.
+Rather of calculating prices for individual operating charges, you may now claim an hourly rate of 80 cents for all of your running expenses.
+This is valid from March 1, 2020, until June 30, 2020.

-The ATO has more information about the other methods you can use to calculate working from home expenses during COVID-19.
+The ATO gives further details on the alternative techniques you can use to compute COVID-19 working from home expenditures.

 - union fees

-- the cost of managing your tax affairs
+- the expense of handling your tax affairs

-- income protection insurance (if it’s not through super)
+- income protection insurance (if you don’t get it via super).

-- gifts and donations to organisations that are endorsed by the ATO
+- gifts and donations to deductible gift recipients that have been approved by the ATO

-Most registered agents have special lodgement schedules and can lodge returns for their clients later than the October 31 deadline.
+Most registered agents have extended lodgement deadlines and can file taxes for their customers until October 31.